 If this is an emergency, please call 9-1-1

-Human trafficking is a criminal offence that involves the exploitation of a person through force, coercion, threat, fraud or deception, for the financial gain of the exploiter.
+Human trafficking is a criminal offence involving the exploitation of a person through force, coercion, threats, fraud, or deception for someone else’s financial gain.

-- You must complete the contact address information.
+- Complete the contact and address information fields

-- See the words “Your online police report has been submitted” which means that your report is complete.
+- See the confirmation message: “Your online police report has been submitted.”

-- Be able to print a copy of your report to keep for your records.
+- Be able to print a copy of your submission for your records

-Please note the following when filing a Human Trafficking report online:
+Please keep the following in mind when filing a human trafficking report:

-- All online reports will be reviewed within 48-hours.
+- All online Human Trafficking reports are reviewed within 48 hours.

-- Once your report has been processed, you will receive an official police report number by email.
+- Once processed, you will receive an official report number by email

 The Canadian Human Trafficking Hotline offers a confidential, multilingual service, operating 24/7/365 to connect victims and survivors of forced prostitution and forced labour with social services and/or law enforcement in communities across Canada.